intel-analytics/BigDL-2.x/zoo/src/main/scala/com/intel/analytics/zoo/pipeline/inference/README.md

 * `weightPath`: String.
 Path of pre-trained model weight.

 ### **Load TensorFlow model**
 There are two backends to load a tensorflow model: TensorFlow and OpenVINO.
-When using TensorFlow as backend, tensorflow model will be loaded into `FloatModel`.
+When using TensorFlow as backend, tensorflow model will be loaded into `TFNet`.
 Otherwise, it will be coverted into OpenVINO model, and loaded into `OpenVINOModel`.

 **1. Load with TensorFlow backend**

-Load model into `FloatModel` with TensorFlow backend, with corresponding `loadTF` methods (`loadTF` for Java, `doLoadTF` for Scala and `load_tf` Python)
+Load model into `TFNet` with TensorFlow backend, with corresponding `loadTF` methods (`loadTF` for Java, `doLoadTF` for Scala and `load_tf` Python)

 **Java**